 What is Dry Hopping?

-The trademark bitterness that gives most beers their bite comes largely from hops.
-And traditionally, that bitterness is added by tossing hops into the wort while it’s still in the brew kettle.
-These hops are known as bittering hops, and they often contain high concentrations of resinous compounds known as alpha and beta acids, as well as essential oils.
+The trademark bitterness that gives most beers their bite comes from hops.
+And traditionally, that bitterness is added by tossing hops into the wort while it’s still in the brew kettle (the hot side).
+This is called the bittering addition.

-But while boiling encourages hops to release those acids to add crispness and a bitter tang, it also vaporizes the essential oils that provide floral notes.
-That’s why aromatic hops are added to beer toward the end of the boil to impart their more delicate scents and flavors to beer.
+However, adding hops toward the end of the boil imparts their more delicate scents and flavors to the wort.
 But even a short time in boiling wort can destroy much of the aromatic hops’ potency.

 That’s where dry hopping comes in.